Backscattering coherent Stokes Raman scattering (sCiSsoRS) for real-time cancer diagnostics

 Current Limitations

 Recently, the chemical-bond-specific image contrast provided by stimulated Raman scattering (SRS) was shown to be suitable for the generation of HE-like images.
-However, the SRS signal fundamentally propagates forward and is absorbed in thick biopsies, rendering SRS-based diagnosis impossible.
+However, the SRS signal fundamentally propagates forward and is absorbed in thick biopsies, rendering an SRS-based diagnosis impossible.
+Furthermore, the SRS imaging speed is still too slow for the real-time determination of cancer borders in large specimens.

 Proposed Solution

 Here, I want to resolve these obstacles by combining the non-linear optical contrast Coherent Stokes Raman Scattering (CSRS) with high illumination angles.
+CSRS will permit the generation of HE-like images but will direct the signal photons into the backward direction as a result of a unique momentum conservation law.

-3. Backward CSRS will allow for the investigation of thick cancer samples and enable technical solutions to boost the imaging speed that were never an option before.
+2. It will enable technical solutions to boost the imaging speed that were never an option before.

 Conclusion

-Thus, the development of CSRS is not only a scientific breakthrough that circumvents the fundamental dogma of always forward scattered light but will also provide HE-like images of thick samples as real-time feedback to improve the success rate and time efficiency of cancer surgery.
+Thus, the development of CSRS is not only a scientific breakthrough that circumvents the fundamental dogma of always forward scattered light but will provide HE-like images of thick samples as real-time feedback to improve the success rate and time efficiency of cancer surgery.

 Financiële details & Tijdlijn